 Police officers may investigate alleged incidents of disruptive conduct.
 A police officer shall complete a disruptive conduct report upon a finding that the reported incident constitutes disruptive conduct as defined herein.
 The information filed in the disruptive conduct report shall include, if possible, the identity of the alleged perpetrator(s) of the disruptive conduct and the factual basis for the disruptive conduct described in the disruptive conduct report.

-A disruptive conduct letter shall be given or mailed to the occupant and mailed to the owner or, if applicable, the responsible agent within 30 working days of the occurrence of the alleged disruptive conduct.
+A disruptive conduct letter shall be given or mailed to the occupant and mailed to the owner or, if applicable, the responsible agent, within 30 working days of the occurrence of the alleged disruptive conduct.

 The occupant or the owner or, if applicable, the responsible agent shall have 10 working days from the date of mailing of a disruptive conduct letter to appeal the disruptive conduct report.
 The appeal shall be made in writing and submitted to the Board of Housing Appeals and Revisions.

 After three disruptive conduct incidents documented by disruptive conduct reports in any twelve-month period involving an occupant or person present at the unit, the owner or, if applicable, the responsible agent shall have 10 working days from the date of the mailing of the third disruptive conduct letter to begin eviction proceedings against the occupants.
-The owner/agent must submit a copy of the document indicating the eviction process has begun to the Department of Economic Development and Neighborhood Revitalization.
+The owner/agent must submit a copy of the document indicating the eviction process has begun to the Department of Community Planning and Economic Development.
 Failure to take such action will result in the immediate revocation of the license.
-The unit involved shall not have its license reinstated until the reinstatement fee is paid and the disruptive occupants have been evicted, the Magisterial District Judge has ruled in the occupant's favor, the Magisterial District Judge has ruled in the owner's favor but has not ordered the eviction of the occupant(s), or the occupants have filed an appeal to a higher court or declared bankruptcy, thereby preventing their eviction.
+The unit involved shall not have its license reinstated until the reinstatement fee is paid and the disruptive occupants have been evicted, the Magisterial District Judge has ruled in the occupants' favor, the Magisterial District Judge has ruled in the owner's favor but has not ordered the eviction of the occupant(s), or the occupants have filed an appeal to a higher court or declared bankruptcy, thereby preventing their eviction.
 The disruptive occupants, upon eviction, shall not reoccupy any unit on the same property involved for a period of at least one year from the date of eviction.
 This subsection is not intended to limit or inhibit the owner's and, if applicable, the responsible agent's right to initiate eviction actions prior to the issuance of the third disruptive conduct letter in a twelve-month period.

 Each license shall remain in force for one year from the date of issuance unless sooner revoked in accordance with the Code of the City of Lancaster.